St. Mary's Collegiate Church, Gowran: Butler of Ormonde connections

 Gowran was important to the Butlers of Ormond for over 500 years.
 Following the arrival of the Normans in Ireland in 1169, Gowran and lands surrounding it were granted to Theobald Walter, 1st Chief Butler of Ireland, ancestor of the Butlers.
 He incorporated the town of Gowran sometime after 1177.
 He died in 1206.
-Gowran was the chief seat of the Butlers in Co.
-Kilkenny until James Butler, 3rd Earl of Ormond, and also called the Earl of Gowran, bought Kilkenny castle in 1391.
+Gowran was the chief seat of the Butlers in County Kilkenny until James Butler, 3rd Earl of Ormond, and also called the Earl of Gowran, bought Kilkenny castle in 1391.
 Gowran and St. Mary’s Church were important to the Butlers from the time of Theobald Fitzwalter and his son Theobald Butler.
 However it was their descendant Edmund Butler, Earl of Carrick, who established the Collegiate Church in Gowran, who first chose to be buried there.
 He and his brother Thomas went on a pilgrimage to the Shrine of St. James the Apostle at Santiago de Compostela in Spain in 1321.
 He died in London on his return on 13 September 1321.
 He was buried in St. Mary’s Church on 10 November 1321.